Deliciously creamy and zingy, this no-bake lemon cheesecake is so quick and easy to make. The perfect make-ahead dessert!

 - Now using a spatula or wooden spoon, gently fold the whipped cream into the cream cheese mixture, as gently as possible.
 Continue until fully incorporated.
 The mixture will be quite thick – your spatula/wooden spoon should be able to stand upright in it!

 - Spread this cheesecake mixture into your springform tin that's been chilling in the fridge.
 Level the top as evenly as possible.
 The mixture will go almost to the very top of the tin.

 - Place the tin back in the fridge to chill for at least 12 hours, ideally 24 hours.

-- Once set, and if you want to decorate the top, whip 200ml of double cream until just thick enough to be pipeable, but not overwhipped.
-On my KitchenAid stand mixer, I whisk the cream on high (10) for 1 minute, then on medium (5) for around two mins.
-I watch it closely and every 30 seconds or so I stop the mixer, lift the whisk out and check if it's holding soft peaks.
+- Once set, and if you want to decorate the top, whip 200ml of double cream until just thick enough to be pipeable, but not over-whipped.
+On my KitchenAid stand mixer, I whisk the cream on high (10) for 1 minute, then on low (2).
+I watch it closely and stop often to check that it's holding soft peaks.

 - Place the whipped cream into a piping bag with your choice of piping tip (I used a star tip here) and pipe swirls around the top.
 You could then do as I've done and add small slices of fresh lemon!
 If using lemon, I place the slices on a piece of paper towel/kitchen roll to dry slightly before placing on top of the cream swirls, to avoid excess liquid making the cream soggy.

 - Keep any leftovers in the fridge and best eaten within 3 days.